Let your turkey leftovers be tomorrow’s treasure.

 Casseroles are not only hearty and delicious but wildly easy to make, as well.

-That’s why I usually turn to such recipes after the holidays.
+That’s why I usually turn to them after the holidays.
 I mean, who has the energy to whip up a complicated dish post-Thanksgiving, right?

-They also freeze well, so you can assemble the ingredients in the baking dish, cover it with foil, and pop it in the freezer.
+So you can assemble the ingredients in the baking dish, cover it with foil, and pop it in the freezer.
+How easy is that?

 Let’s kick things off with this highly addictive turkey casserole.

 The combination of pasta and a cream-based sauce alone is already a hit, what more with other good things added to it?

 This creamy and dreamy pasta is fully loaded with shredded turkey, mushrooms, and lots of cheese.